Kahan-CS/Conestoga_Connects-Project_IV-Group-7/README.md

 ## Technical Details

-- programmed in C# Blazor framework
+- programmed in C# Blazor framework, using `Blazor Webassembly Standalone App` as template.
-- MongoDB database
+- MongoDB Atlas database
-- testing with bUnit, MSTest, JMeter, and Selenium WebDriver
+- testing with BUnit (for GUI), NUnit (For Server app), MSTest (For general unit testing), JMeter (performance and load testing), and Selenium WebDriver.

 ## Contributing